Ruslan-Bagautdinov/fastapi_with_telethon/README.md

 ## Description

-This FastAPI web interface serves as the backend for a Telegram client, enabling users to authenticate with their Telegram account using a QR code, send and receive text messages, and perform product searches on Wildberries.
+The web interface for a Telegram client.
+Based on FastAPI and Telethon.
+Provides users with the ability to authenticate to their Telegram account using a QR code, send and receive text and media messages, and search for products on marketplace.

 ## Features